 But wait, there are more dead-whore-in-the-gutter scenes to enjoy.
 And Holmes, what is that handbag brand?

 Note red lock, seems sheered.
 USE THE KEY.
 PUT IT IN THE LOCK.
 TURN.
 OPEN THE DOOR…AND STEP THROUGH A WINDOW [or MIRROR] INTO NEVER NEVER LAND.” – Cinderella Program

 What’s this next living dead girl advertising?
 A brand of fake fingernails perhaps?

 Next up is a common Klein theme: MK Ultra.
-The handler holds the symbolic keys.
+The handler holds the ever present symbolic keys.
 Photo two is trauma-based torture to split the personality, right out of the Ewen Cameron and George Estabrook textbook.
 In the last photo, the handler leads the multiple personality back to her isolation cell.
 These photos are just a few in a disturbing series called “Institution” for the March edition of Interview Magazine.